 Initially Curtis was the spokesman for the group, but at some point they hooked up with Al Rosen, an insurance salesman who became their manager.
 Feeling that the group's name invited confusion with other groups (the Mello-Moods, the Meadowlarks, the Mellows, the Mellow-Tones, etc.), Rosen re-dubbed them the "Spartans."

 Rosen had a partner, Perry Stevens (future owner of the Studio, Prospect, and Plaid labels), who fancied himself a songwriter.
-In 1954, he brought the Spartans two songs that he'd written, "Lost" and "Faith, Hope And Charity."
+In early 1954, he brought the Spartans two songs that he'd written, "Lost" and "Faith, Hope And Charity."
 In fact, they were more like poems than songs, since there was only the barest hint of a musical arrangement.
 The guys liked the poems and started working on the arrangements.

 "Lost" was, in fact, quite poetic.
 The words, with which I've always been impressed, are: